 - A tad expensive for what they offer

 DashSport Soccer – Best Shin Guards for Kids

-- SIZE XS is smaller and narrower, go by height and...
+- IMPORTANT!
+SIZE EXTRA SMALL is narrower, go by...

 - Complete Protection: Unlike Slip in Style Guards,...